gaycodegal/SmolForth/README.md

 # SmolForth

 A little forth interpreter in python.
-Will soon move to C or C++
+Will soon move to C Ignore the C version. it is in progress at present.

 ## Forth Bytecode Structure